Trameurs/DofusFashionistaVanced/README.md

     🚧 30% Deutsche (only items done)
     🚧 30% Italian (only items done)
 ✅ All equipments and mounts updated to Dofus 2.71
+✅ All equipments and mounts updated to Dofus 2.72
 ❌ Add ability to forbid prysmaradite
 ❌ Make it mobile friendly
 ❌ Bug fixes and improvement before 1.0 release